00 / Start HereAssetPacks

 Why this matters

-- Deposit writes searchable supply.
+- Deposit writes searchable, source-safe supply.

-- Read writes measured demand.
+- Read writes measured demand and settlement for delivery.

 Public docs expose guidance and proof posture, not protected source